HES-XPLAIN/hes-xplain.github.io/docs/documentation/algorithms/training-methods/svmtrn.md

 ## Description

+The `SVM` (Support Vector Machine) model is a powerful supervised learning algorithm used primarily for classification tasks.
+It works by finding the hyperplane that best separates different classes in the feature space, maximizing the margin between the classes.
+In this implementation, we use the version provided by `scikit-learn`, which allows for flexible and efficient training.
+The inclusion of the [Dimlp](../dimlp/overview.md) layer adds interpretability by enabling the extraction of decision rules via the [Fidex](../fidex/overview.md) algorithm, making the model's decisions more transparent and easier to explain.

 ## Arguments list
 The `svmTrn` algorithm works with both required and optional arguments.
 Each argument has specific properties: